Washing the paintbrushes thoroughly is an important task you should never miss – after you are done with your paint project.

-But remember, if you have an underground septic tank you should not be washing the paintbrushes in your kitchen sink as it can clog and ruin your septic tank chamber.
+But remember, if you have an underground septic tank, you should not be washing the paintbrushes in your kitchen sink as they can clog and ruin your septic tank chamber.

 Also, if you have used oil-based paints for your project, washing the brushes in your bathroom or kitchen sink isn’t recommended as you will then need solvents like paint thinner for cleaning.